eyadkobatte/personal-blog/content/blog/thinking-in-typescript/index.md

 }
 ```

-This starts getting messy easily and can get a bit difficult to maintain as we now have another interface as well.
+This starts getting messy easily and can get a bit difficult to maintain as we now have multiple sources of truth as well.
 Furthermore, adding new fields to the interface, means adding 2 lines in the constructor and the class member declaration.

 What we can do now is use the concept of declaration merging.